heiskr/heiskr.github.io/_posts/2019-08-20-adaptive-learning.md

 image: /images/adaptive-1.jpg
 ---

+Have you ever started a course, but thought it was too slow?
+Or too difficult?
+Wish you could make it go faster?
+Felt like you didn't get enough practice to master the content?
+Adaptive learning systems seek to address these challenges.

 In this article, I'll go over what adaptive learning systems are.
 I cover some background on why adaptive learning systems have the structure they do.
 I'll introduce a few adaptive learning systems.
 Then, I talk about the four elements.
 And how you can architect an adaptive learning system.
 We'll wrap up with evaluating the pros and cons of adaptive learning.

 ## What is an adaptive learning system?